zhaogongchengsi/resume/content/blog/crypto.md

 ---
-title: On the use of encryption algorithms
-description: In web development, the most important part of login logic is to encrypt the password.
-Some basic logic is used (keep some copies later).
 author: Zhaozunhong
 time: 2023-7-1
 ---

-# 关于加密算法的使用

-为了以后过来黏贴使用

-## crypto-js 使用
+# On the use of encryption algorithms

+In web development, the most important part of login logic is to encrypt the password.
+Some basic logic is used (keep some copies later).

 ## 常用的加密算法